wighawag/openfort-backend/README.md

 ### Key Concept: Dependency Injection

-The template achieves platform agnosticism through a simple dependency injection pattern.
+The server achieves platform agnosticism through dependency injection.
 The core server doesn't know how to access the database or environment - it receives these through callbacks:

 ```typescript
 export type ServerOptions<Env extends Bindings = Bindings> = {